 - Some of the books describe the proces based on horses on the longe with side reins, other base their work on horses at liberty.

-So with scientific research and written materials it’s always important to realize on what grounds the results are based.
+So with written materials and scientific research it’s always important to realize the context and on what grounds the results are based.
 Totally other outcomes may be expected if other types of horses or training and riding styles are used.

-Now just to be clear, this post is not meant to ‘find the truth’, or to dive into detailed scientific discussions, this post is just meant to give the ‘bigger picture’ and to realize that there are different 'beliefs’, but that we have to be careful with making generalisations.
-Remember the story of the scientists:
+Now just to be clear, this post is not meant to ‘find the truth’, or to dive into detailed scientific discussions, this post is just meant to give the ‘bigger picture’ and to realize that there are different ‘truths’ and ‘beliefs’, and they might be all true within their own context!

-Five scientists sit on the train and travel through Scotland.
+“Five scientists sit on the train and travel through Scotland.
 They look out the window and see a sheep in a pasture.